-Constructing confidence regions for unknown quantities in time series is a problem of substantial interest in statistics.
-In the statistical literature, the main focus has been on approximating the limiting distribution through finite sample procedures like subsampling and bootstrap; see \cite{buhlmann2002bootstraps, shao2010self, NordmanBunzelLahiri2013, kim2015nonparametric, HuangShao2016}.
+Constructing confidence intervals for unknown quantities in time series is a problem of substantial interest in statistics.
+In the statistical literature, the main focus has been on approximating the limiting distribution through finite sample procedures like subsampling and bootstrapping; see \cite{buhlmann2002bootstraps, shao2010self, NordmanBunzelLahiri2013, kim2015nonparametric, HuangShao2016}.
 From an entirely theoretical perspective, \cite{YOUNDJE2006109} investigate consistency properties of kernel-type estimators of quantiles under long-range dependence.
-The interest in confidence regions is also due to their relevance for uncertainty quantification in other sciences where they are used in a variety of fields including climate science, economics, finance, industrial engineering and machine learning; see \cite{massah2016confidence}, \cite{fang2018online}, \cite{hoga2019confidence}, \cite{purwanto2021partial}.
+The interest in confidence intervals is also due to their relevance for uncertainty quantification in other sciences where they are used in a variety of fields including climate science, economics, finance, industrial engineering and machine learning; see \cite{massah2016confidence}, \cite{fang2018online}, \cite{hoga2019confidence}, \cite{purwanto2021partial}.

 Empirical process theory became one of the major themes in the historical progress of non-parametric statistics; see \cite{Donsker1952justification}, \cite{dudley1978central}, \cite{doukhan1998functional}, \cite{shorack2009empirical}, \cite{wellner2013weak}.
 The applications are manifold, especially since many statistics have a representation as functionals of the empirical process, such that statistical inference can be based on the properties of the empirical process itself.
-In the empirical sciences, confidence regions for unknown parameters or critical values for hypothesis tests are derived from the distributional properties of the empirical process.
+In the empirical sciences, confidence intervals for unknown parameters or critical values for hypothesis tests are derived from the distributional properties of the empirical process.

-For stationary Gaussian processes \cite{koul:surgailis:2002} derived the asymptotic distribution of the higher-order terms of the empirical process.
+For stationary Gaussian processes \cite{koul:surgailis:2002}, derived the asymptotic distribution of higher-order terms of the empirical process.
 We extend their results substantially by considering the sequential empirical process and by allowing the underlying time series to be driven by subordinated Gaussian processes.
-Subordination extends the models flexibility by allowing for a large class of marginal distributions.
-Furthermore, we are the first to propose how to utilize the higher-order approximation of the empirical process to calculate confidence regions in time series which are robust to high temporal correlation.
+Subordination extends the model's flexibility by allowing for a large class of marginal distributions.
+Furthermore, we are the first to propose a utilization of higher-order approximations of the empirical process for the calculation of confidence intervals which are robust to high temporal correlation in time series data.